christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* string

-The custom domain name for the API Gateway.
+Custom domain name for the API Gateway endpoint (optional).

+Must be a valid domain name that you control.
+Requires hostedZone to be specified.

 ---